 - Blood Pressure– Many people with diabetes also have high blood pressure which can lead to heart attack and stroke if not controlled properly.
 Be sure to get your blood pressure checked regularly as recommended by your doctor.
 High blood pressure has also been linked to kidney disease.

 - Keep Your Heart Healthy- Having diabetes doubles your risk for heart attack or stroke!
-Check out the full scoop at American Diabetes Association’s article Diabetes and Heart Health – What’s the Connection?
+Check out the full scoop at American Diabetes Association’s article Know Diabetes by Heart.

 - Take Your Medications– Your HCP may prescribe medication to help control your diabetes.
 This routine must be followed as prescribed for best results.
 If you are having issues or side effects that keep you from following their advice, let them know!
 There are many medication options for diabetes control depending upon your individual needs.